rash522/amazon-q-cli-game/README.md

-# 🎮 Amazon Q Developer CLI: Platformer Game MVP
+# 🎮 Amazon Q Developer CLI: Platformer Game

 This project demonstrates the power of **Amazon Q Developer CLI** by building a simple yet functional **2D platformer game** using **Python** and **Pygame** — all from a single prompt!